Fernando Sulichin: Philanthropy

 He is a founding and life-time member of the Nelson Mandela Children's Fund, having met Mandela through filming Malcolm X in 1992.

 He sits on the board of CORE (formerly J/P Haitian Relief Organization), American actor Sean Penn's foundation that was initially established to deliver humanitarian relief during the Haitian disaster in January 2010.
-In 2017, he received the Garry Shandling Humanitarian Award alongside Sean Penn for their Haitan relief work.
+In 2017, he received the Garry Shandling Humanitarian Award alongside Sean Penn for their Haitian relief work.

 He is reported to support the David Lynch Foundation, a charitable foundation set up by the film director of the same name that focuses on alleviating mental health problems and healing trauma.

 In addition to humanitarian causes, Sulichin has been involved in raising awareness about environmental issues and climate change, for which he received the National Order of the Légion d'honneur in 2015.

 In June 2019, Sulichin spoke at the Peace to Prosperity workshop in Bahrain.
 Sulichin sat on a panel with the head of the international football federation (FIFA) Gianni Infantino and the pair discussed the role that entertainment and sport could play in brokering peace in the Middle East.